MoH drafts action plan to address mental health issues - The Scoop

 “Statistics have shown that depression, anxiety, and stress are the common mental health illnesses among our population, which has exacerbated when we were hit by the COVID-19 pandemic in the last two years,” he said on Tuesday.

-There are about 7,000 individuals, including children and adolescents, who are undergoing mental health treatment at the Department of Psychiatry and at the community level.
+There are about 7,000 people, including children and adolescents, who are undergoing mental health treatment at the Department of Psychiatry and at the community level.

-“This is a matter of concern when there are a number of people who are determined to commit suicide.
+“This is a matter of concern when there are a number of people who are determined to take their own life.

 “In 2020 alone, 14 people died by suicide.
 Of this number, six were locals and permanent residents, and only three of the reported deaths sought psychiatric and psychological services,” he added.